weidagang/line-parser-js/README.md

-lineparser.js
+LineParser.js
 =================================

-lineparser.js is a meta driven command line parser for Node.js.
-The highlight is its JSON based DSL for command line specification.
+LineParser.js is a meta driven command line parser for Node.js.
+The highlight is the JSON based DSL for command line specification.
-Compared with fluent interface based DSL used by many other libraries, JSON is more poweful, concise, and friendly with Javascript.
+Compared with fluent interface based DSL, JSON is more poweful, concise, and friendly with Javascript.

 ```javascript
 #!/usr/bin/env node